Knotx/knotx/documentation/src/main/wiki/SnippetProcessing.md

 Note: it is possible to call service using `data-uri` without method postfix (e.g. `data-uri="/service/formSubmit"`.
 Such construction will be treated as an alias for `data-uri-all`.

+###Caching service calls
+Snippet might consists of more than one service call.
+It's also possible that there are multiple snippets on the page, each using same services.
+Knot.x does caching results of service calls to avoid multiple calls for the same data.
+Caching is performed within one request only.
+It means second request will not get cached data.

 ###Parametrized services calls
 When found a placeholder within the data-uri-**-get** call it will be replaced with a dynamic value based on the current http request.
 Available placeholders are: